-D. Project Advisory Committee
+E. Project Advisory Committee

 The development of the Rochester Bicycle Master Plan has been aided significantly by members of the Project Advisory Committee.
 This Committee includes members of the public, professional staff from the City of Rochester and other implementing jurisdictions, and other stakeholders.
-Committee members attended regularly scheduled progress meetings, participated in workshops related to bicycling conditions evaluations and the determination of air quality and health benefits, and provided valuable input on draft materials.
+Committee members attended regularly scheduled progress meetings and provided valuable input on draft materials.
+Public agency members also participated in an air quality and health benefits training workshop led by the consulting team.
+This training was designed to equip the region's implementing jurisdictions with the latest available tools that can be used to tangibly quantify some of the many identified community benefits that result from the provision of improved bicycling accommodation in Rochester.
 A list of Committee members is shown below.

-I. Introduction and Summary Rochester Bicycle Master Plan
+1. Introduction and Summary Rochester Bicycle Master Plan

-Steve Beauvais, NYSDOT Bill Collins, Citizen/Rochester Cycling Alliance Richard DeSarra, Citizen/Rochester Cycling Alliance Andrew Dollard, Citizen/Rochester Cycling Alliance Erik Frisch, City of Rochester (Project Manager) Scott Leathersich, Monroe County Dr. Scott MacRae, University of Rochester/Rochester Cycling Alliance Jeff Mroczek, City of Rochester Richard Pifer, University of Rochester Peter Siegrist, City of Rochester Gail Stephens, Citizen Chuck Thomas, City of Rochester (Project Manager) Bob Torzynski, Genesee Transportation Council
+Project Advisory Committee Members Steve Beauvais, NYSDOT Bill Collins, Citizen/Rochester Cycling Alliance Richard DeSarra, Citizen/Rochester Cycling Alliance Andrew Dollard, Citizen/Rochester Cycling Alliance Erik Frisch, City of Rochester (Project Manager) Scott Leathersich, Monroe County Dr. Scott MacRae, University of Rochester/Rochester Cycling Alliance Jeff Mroczek, City of Rochester Richard Pifer, University of Rochester Peter Siegrist, City of Rochester Gail Stephens, Citizen Chuck Thomas, City of Rochester (Project Manager) Bob Torzynski, Genesee Transportation Council